Each year students and parents ask questions about

 previous honors courses.
 This is also important in non-consecutive

-Note that the “regular” classes at Torrey Pines are
+Note that most of the “regular” classes at Torrey Pines are

 college-preparatory courses.
 Some high schools offer three levels